solsoft/drupal-boilerplate/composer/README.md

 Patches are set to be loaded from:
 - composer.patches.json

+### Composer.examples directory
+The `composer/` directory contains files that add additional dependencies as Drupal Contributed modules and themes, as well as external assets/libraries.
+These are not by default read by composer and must be copied to the `composer` directory for inclusion in the project deployment.

 ### Composer directory
-The `composer/` directory contains files to add additional dependencies as Drupal Contributed modules and themes, as well as external assets/libraries:
+The `composer/` directory may contain files to add additional dependencies.
+Composer will look for files under these paths:
 - composer/composer.json
 - composer/*/composer.json
 - composer/*/*/composer.json